-The long-fractious health care field has begun to morph into a much more cooperative one, and the Institute of Medicine has brought us even closer together by showing health care is still filled with mistakes, inconsistencies, outmoded structures and deep quality problems.
+- Most economists agree health care. that health reform is a pivotal element in turning around our economy for long-term success. - Bipartisan support for meaningful health reform has grown over the past four years. - The long-fractious health care field has begun to morph into a much more cooperative one. - The Institute of Medicine has brought us even closer together by showing health care is still filled with mistakes, inconsistencies, outmoded structures and deep quality problems.

 In addition, the ill-advised policy ideas advanced by the last administration were thoroughly rejected in the recent elections.
 We believe that private accounts, higher deductibles, more reliance on insurance markets and taxation of employer-provided benefits are off the table.
 What's needed now are some sparks from all of us so we can ignite a brushfire and turn it into a bonfire of public support that can command all health care players into action.

-One important player that needs to come in from the cold is the business community, and there are encouraging signs we may be able to avoid what happened in 1993 when they left us at the altar.
-Regardless, the crisis is so grave that with or without them public pressure may propel this historic step -- and even help us get it right.
+An important player that needs to come in from the cold is the business community.
+There are encouraging signs we may be able to avoid what happened in 1993 when they left us at the altar.
+The crisis is so grave that public pressure may propel this historic step-and even help us get it right.